Skip to main content

 Define Locked Knee: Understanding the Condition

 Imagine waking up one day, only to find that your joint refuses to bend or straighten.
-This sudden immobilization can be both alarming and painful, leaving you feeling frustrated and helpless.
-Locked joints can happen unexpectedly, often bringing with them a wave of discomfort that can be hard to bear.
+This sudden immobilization can be both alarming and painful, leaving you feeling frustrated and helpless. can happen unexpectedly, often bringing with them a wave of discomfort that can be hard to bear.

 2. On the other hand, pseudo-locking might allow for some movement, but it’s often accompanied by severe pain or swelling due to muscle spasms or inflammation.